Parametric Measurement Unit and Supporting Components for ATE Applications Using the AD5522 PMU and the AD7685 16-Bit ADC

 The switch and capacitors will see the same voltage excursion as the voltage range at the FOH pin of the AD5522.
 Therefore, the voltage rating of the switch and capacitors should take this into account.
 CFF capacitors can have a ≤10% tolerance; this extra variation directly affects settling times, especially in the measure current mode for low currents.
 Selection of CCOMP capacitors should be ≤5% tolerance.
 Table 1 gives suggested nominal compensation capacitors CCOMP and CFF for various values of load capacitance.

+Table 1.
 Suggested Compensation Capacitor Selection

 Careful consideration of the power supply and ground return layout helps to ensure the rated performance.
 Design the printed circuit board (PCB) on which the AD5522 is mounted so that the analog and digital sections are separated and confined to certain areas of the board.
 If the AD5522 is in a system where multiple devices require an AGND-to-DGND connection, the connection should be made at one point only.
 Establish the star ground point as close as possible to the device.